-- Possesses experience in establishing and leading a team. - Exhibits creativity and flexibility through times of change. - Demonstrates energy and passion for quality work. - Accepts mistakes by self and others to create a practice culture in which risk-taking is promoted and expected.
+- Possesses experience in establishing and leading a team. - Exhibits creativity and flexibility through times of change. - Able to function competently and professionally in the crises and pandemic situations. - Maintains and advocates for women's autonomy and confidentiality within the legal and ethical framework of emergency care, and the women's access to emergency care. - Demonstrates energy and passion for quality work. - Accepts mistakes by self and others to create a practice-culture in which risk-taking is promoted and expected.